-The upcoming Tel Aviv Marathon is a hugely popular event with thousands of participants – a large share of whom aren’t running the full distance.
+The upcoming Tel Aviv Marathon on February 24, 2023 is a hugely popular event with thousands of participants – a large share of whom aren’t running the full distance.
 If you are considering running the marathon, or any other distance, we invite you to take notice of the medical advice below to make it the challenging yet fun event you want it to be!

 1. Get Functional Clothing For Health & Comfort

 Weather in Tel Aviv at this time of the year is unpredictable, the marathon was cancelled 2x in the past 10 years for medical considerations due to hot temperatures.

 To prevent your body from overheating (which could potentially lead to Hyperthermia or Heat Exhaustion) or from losing too much heat (resulting in Hypothermia), it’s a good idea to invest in some temperature controlled running attire.
 Clothes should also be non absorbent and of course, comfortable.

 Keep in mind that even if you feel cold when you arrive at the race, you your body temperature will rise significantly once you begin running.
 Wearing layers is a good option, as you will be able to add & remove them depending on the weather/how you feel.

 Running in incompatible/ill fitting footwear can create foot, knee, hip & back pain.
 Wearing running shoes that fit you and provide your feet with enough cushioning & support, helps to prevent injuries such as Stress Fractures and Achilles Tendonitis (an inflammation of the Achilles Tendon).

 It has also been shown that wearing too small/tight shoes, can lead to conditions such as Bunions and Corns.

 Specialised running socks, with features such as anti shock/anti friction and moisture control, will also help to prevent blisters, raw skin & bacterial growth.